TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.41.md

 ---

-Jesus said unto them, If ye were blind, ye would have no sin: but now ye say, We see: your sin remaineth.
+Jesus said to them, "If you were blind, you would have no sin; but now you say, 'We see.'
+Therefore your sin remains.